-As I opened my email this morning, I saw another announcement from one our insuring partners announcing that they are offering cyber liability insurance.
+As I opened my email this morning, I saw another announcement from one of our insuring partners announcing that they are offering cyber liability insurance.
 It made me think, “How many businesses out there have this potential gap in coverage?”
 I was left wondering why companies would not buy this valuable coverage that is relatively inexpensive.

 I know why.
 Most people, when they hear cyber liability, think of big internet companies.
 It’s not!
 Cyber liability is really a misnomer.
 Today, this type of policy covers so much more.
 As the corporate world continues to evolve, digital has become entrenched in the way business is conducted.
-What business does not use at least one of the following: email, smart phones, laptops, websites, POS systems, ecommerce, etc.
+What business does not use at least one of the following: email, smartphones, laptops, websites, POS systems, eCommerce, etc.

 If you do, then your data could be compromised … you have some exposure.

 Digital security company Gemalto estimates at least 276,000 data breaches occurred in Canada during 2014.
 Today’s digital world offers convenience, accessibility and speed but it also makes users vulnerable to cyberattacks, such as viruses, data breaches and identity fraud.
 A data breach does not have to be a hack of your computer system.
 It could be a lost laptop/tablet (with client personal information on it, or one that has access to your network), a lost USB stick etc.

 As the linked story “Canadian data breaches in 2015: Big firms weren’t the only targets” points out, there is a multitude of ways for a breach to occur.

 The following video from Travelers Canada also offers some food for thought.